christiandudel/dtms/README.md

 ## Example 1: Artificial data

-This is a very basic example using artificial data provided with the package.
+This is a basic example using artificial data which is provided with the package.
 The state space consists of two transient states (A, B), and one absorbing state (X).
 The time scale goes from 0 to 20.
 Transition probabilities do change depending on time.